canonical/k8s-snap/docs/src/_parts/commands/k8s_completion.md

 ```
       --output-format string   set the output format to one of plain, json or yaml (default "plain")
-      --timeout duration       the max time to wait for the command to execute (default 1m30s)
 ```

 ### SEE ALSO